Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/01-intro.md

 ![Organizational users](media/intro/org-users.png)

+Example: Tailspin sells subscriptions to its SaaS application.
+Contoso and Fabrikam sign up for the app.
 When Alice (`alice@contoso`) signs in, the application should know that Alice is part of Contoso.

 - Alice _should_ have access to Contoso data.
 - Alice _should not_ have access to Fabrikam data.